Fundrise is an online platform that makes private market real estate investing accessible to the general public via the power of crowdfunding.

 - San Diego Carlsbad Construction Loan

-The long-term growth investment goal is intended for investors who want to maximize returns over the lifetime of an investment, have a long-term investment horizon, and are comfortable with larger valuation swings from one year to the next.
+The Long-term Growth portfolio is intended for investors who want to maximize returns over the lifetime of an investment.

 The projected value of a $10,000 investment in the Long-term Growth investment over a 20+ year period is $78,683.

-This corresponds to a growth rate annually of between 10.3% and 11.4% with gains coming about equally from income and appreciation.
+This corresponds to a growth rate annually of between 10.3% and 11.4% with gains split almost equally between income and appreciation.

 - Jacksonville, Florida Stabilized Multifamily Acquisition